xzpjerry/MeetMe/README.md

-# proj8-Gcal
+# proj-MeetMe
-Snarf appointment data from a selection of a user's Google calendars
+A meeting arranger.
+Getting busy time period from people and outputing common free time(s).

 ## What you need
-Google calendar api credentials json
+Google calendar api credentials json.

 ## Usage
 - Import your Google calendar api credentials json into /meetings